Sensor for detecting floods and water leaks inside data centers, server rooms, commercial buildings, outdoor cabinets and other critical facilities.

 Some of ServersCheck's customers:

 US Made Leak Detection Cables.

-Water leak detection sensing cables are proudly manufactured in the USA.
+Our water leak detection sensing cables are proudly manufactured in the USA.

 Durable.
 Reusable.
 Industrial grade.
+Protecting your infrastructure & facilities.

 How it works.

 Haven't checked out the above video?
 Following illustration will show you how our water leak detection system works.

 The flooding sensor connects to a base unit using a standard RJ45 network cable.
 The network cable tranmits data and power from the base unit to the water sensor.
 The sensor comes with a 6m/20ft reusable water sensitive cable.
 The cable can be daisy chained up to 30m/100ft.
 The cable is constructed of two sensing wires,

 an alarm signal wire, and a continuity wire embedded in a fluoropolymer carrier rod.
 The sensor constantly monitors the sensing cable for continuity.

 Getting an alert when a leak is detected is great.
 But where is it?